qgustavor/Internet-plus-Equality/readme.md

 * Merit = White privilege
 * Reverse Sexism = That Thing That Doesn't Exist
 * Misandry = That Which Don't Real
+* I'm not a racist but = I'M A GOD DAMN NAZI RAPE RAPE SLAUGHTER BLACK BABIES

 ### Gendered Pronouns
 * He = Xe